-- America is not great now; which means that it is not working for me, the voter, as I am experiencing it today.
+- America is not great now, subjectively, it is not working for me, the voter, as I am experiencing it today.

-- We must change America; i.e. stop my or our deterioration, which also makes claims to ownership.
+- We must change America; i.e. stop my or our deterioration, a plea which also makes claims to ownership.

 The third point is key to understanding the political trend.
 When people say ‘Make America Great Again,’ they are saying ‘we’ must change ‘our’ country, so they are making claims for inclusion in the great and better nation.
 For many lower classes supporters, this is a claim and an attempt to situate themselves in a more advantaged location within an (unjust) global social system; also, because changing the entire unjust system is much harder to achieve, or even imagine.
 So, they are actually being rational and realist.